qdrant/landing_page/qdrant-landing/content/documentation/embeddings/johnsnow.md

 ```

-Here is an example of how you mmight obtain embeddings using John Snow Labs's API and store them in a Qdrant collection:
+Here is an example of how you might obtain embeddings using John Snow Labs's API and store them in a Qdrant collection:

 ```python
 import qdrant_client